Greetings from New Jersey: Popular Culture & The Garden State

 November 2, 2018

 From The Perils of Pauline to War of the Worlds, Count Basie, and The Sopranos, New Jersey has undeniably made its mark on popular culture in the United States and around the world.
 In 2018, the New Jersey History Forum, Greetings from New Jersey: Popular Culture & The Garden State, will consider the impactful work of New Jersey artists, musicians, filmmakers, writers, and actors over the course of the state’s history.
 The New Jersey Historical Commission, New Jersey State Archives, and New Jersey State Museum are pleased to announce this year’s Forum, to be held on Friday, November 2nd at Monmouth University in co-sponsorship with the University’s Department of History and Anthropology.

 The Forum is a biennial program that highlights the importance of studying and sharing local history and invites established and emerging scholars, educators, public historians, and a broad spectrum of social science and humanities researchers to present new research that facilitates greater public awareness of New Jersey history.

-Greetings from New Jersey: Popular Culture & The Garden State will feature a plenary panel discussion with actors and scholars about popular representations of history in film and television and a luncheon keynote talk by Bob Santelli, founding Director of the Grammy Museum and author of Greetings from E Street: The Story of Bruce Springsteen and the E Street Band and The Big Beat: Conversation’s with Rock’s Great Drummers, co-authored with E Street Band’s Max Weinberg.
+Greetings from New Jersey will consider the impact of music, television, foodways, design, and film on the state, kicking-off with an opening keynote talk by Bob Santelli, founding director of the Grammy Museum and author of Greetings from E Street: The Story of Bruce Springsteen and the E Street Band and The Big Beat: Conversations with Rock’s Great Drummers, co-authored with E Street Band’s Max Weinberg.
 The keynote will include a special introduction and Q&A session facilitated by Louis Masur, Ph.D., Distinguished Professor of American Studies and History, Rutgers University – New Brunswick.

 The New Jersey Historical Commission (NJHC) is a state agency dedicated to the advancement of public knowledge and preservation of New Jersey history.
 Established by law in 1967, its work is founded on the fundamental belief that an understanding of our shared heritage is essential to sustaining a cohesive and robust democracy.